 Giiyong Festival – Sharing Culture at Jigamy

-In September 2018 the Giiyong Festival will take place at Jigamy, just north of Eden.
+On 22 September 2018 the Giiyong Festival will take place at Jigamy, just north of Eden.
 It will be the region’s first multi-art form festival celebrating traditional and contemporary Aboriginal culture through dance, art, music, film, theatre, food, sport, workshops and cultural tours.
-In the lead up to the Giiyong Festival in Spring 2018, the Monaroo Bobberrer Gudu Keeping Place and the Mamadja Community Centre, both situated at Jigamy, will host a unique literary event on 1-2 July 2017.

 Giiyong means ‘come to welcome’ in Dhurga, the language local to the Eden and Bega area.

 Jigamy is a 58 hectare property situated 9kms north of Eden.
 Twofold Aboriginal Corporation own the property, which houses the Monaroo Bobbaru Gadu Keeping Place, a fantastic building featuring a huge auditorium and stage, and commercial kitchen with restaurant space overlooking gum trees and the pristine Pambula Lake.
 The Corporation’s building, the Mamadja Community Centre has a meeting room and stunning surrounds that will also be utilised for this event.

 Chris Bird is the CEO of Twofold Aboriginal Corporation, and is working toward establishing Jigamy as a leading destination in the South East for Aboriginal cultural experiences.